System Design Space

 Replication and sharding

-Practical models and visualizations: primary-replica, multi-leader, shard key and rebalance.
+Practical models and visualizations: primary-replica, multi-leader, shard key, and rebalancing.

 Open chapter